sahnimanas/academic-kickstart/content/authors/manas/_index.md

 # - Visitors
 ---

+I'm a Software Engineer working on Deep Learning Libraries at NVIDIA.

-I'm a 2nd year MS CS student at Georgia Tech.
-I'm advised by [Prof. Alexey Tumanov](https://www.cc.gatech.edu/~atumanov/) in the Systems for Artificial Intelligence Lab (SAIL), working on democratizing machine learning through better frameworks, tools, and algorithms.
+I completed my MS in CS at Georgia Tech, where I was advised by [Prof. Alexey Tumanov](https://www.cc.gatech.edu/~atumanov/) in the Systems for Artificial Intelligence Lab (SAIL), working on making machine learning applications, tools, and algorithms cheaper and accessible.

 In Summer 2020, I interned at [Nvidia with the TensorRT team](https://developer.nvidia.com/tensorrt), optimizing systems for deep-learning inference on GPUs.